Gain experience with vocational development, group living, and coursework on urban topics in the cross-cultural context of Washington, DC!

 Community living in an urban culture

-Living in an urban culture, students gain free admission to several musical, theater and dance performances during the semester.
-There are also ample opportunities to explore museums, coffee house poetry readings, and public art and historical walking tours.
 Students live in a house with up to 14 other WCSC students.
-Through sharing meals and household responsibilities, students come to know one another and themselves in surprising ways.
-The newly renovated WCSC house in Brookland, a working-class neighborhood, is easily accessible by Metro rail and bus.
+Through sharing meals and household responsibilities as well as exploring the city and engaging in classes together, students come to know one another and themselves in surprising ways.
+The WCSC house, located in the residential Brookland neighborhood is easily accessible by Metro rail and bus.

 Weekly seminar classes

 WCSC’s weekly seminar classes focus on social problems, faith issues and urban experiences through reading and writing,

 the arts, field trips, and group discussion.
 Guest speakers, internship visits, and

 Students may also take a course at a local university, with priority given to those who need the credits to meet graduation requirements.